Rahul-Purohit1/fly-drone-tracker/README.md

 docker-compose up
 ```

-This command will start the NestJS application and the MongoDB service.
-The application will be accessible at **http://localhost:3000**
+This command will start the NestJS application and the MongoDB service.The application will be accessible at **http://localhost:3000**